microsoft/infersharp/TROUBLESHOOTING.md

 Fixes depend on the usage method of Infer#.

 ### Docker Image
-The default memory allocated by Docker is 2G, which can be inadequate for analyzing big projects.
+The default memory allocated by Docker is 2 GB, which can be inadequate for analyzing big projects.
 Increasing the memory limit would resolve this issue.

 ### GitHub Action or Azure Pipelines
 The provided host machines may have inadequate memory.
 Consider running the analysis on a self-hosted machine with better hardware.